Home Energy Conservation Program

-- RETROFITS: During your energy audit, you'll get recommendations for improvements (called retrofits) to help reduce your energy bills and increase home comfort.
+- RETROFITS: During your energy assessment, you'll get recommendations for improvements (called retrofits) to help reduce your energy bills and increase home comfort.

-- RECOMMENDATION: Because your recommended improvements may include heating and insulation, it's best to book your energy audit before the winter heating season.
+- RECOMMENDATION: Because your recommended improvements may include heating and insulation, it's best to book your energy assessment before the winter heating season.

 Approved Registered Energy Auditors (REAs) will help you

 - Prioritize your upgrades to get the best “bang for your buck”.
 It can also give you your payback period.

 - Reduce air leaks and identify why your house is cold in the winter and hot in the summer.